Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects

 There is now a wide body of literature studying the existence of non-linearity and heterogeneity in the relationship between investment and savings.
-Recently, \cite{lusu23} proposed a panel regression model with general forms of heterogeneity, where slope coefficients are allowed to vary over both individuals and time.
-However, it does not consider incorporating any threshold variable in the regression.
-Instead, \citet{haciouglu2021common} consider simultaneously heterogeneity and non-linearity based on trade openness, modelled via a smooth transition model based on the logistic function.
-Our analysis differs from that of \citet{haciouglu2021common} in that we employ a discontinuous threshold model, and additionally, we uniquely allow for heterogeneous thresholds.
+Recently, \cite{lusu23} examined the Feldstein-Horioka puzzle via a novel panel regression model with general forms of heterogeneity, where slope coefficients are allowed to vary over both individuals and time.
+However, this model considers only heterogeneity and not nonlinearity.
+Instead, \citet{haciouglu2021common} consider simultaneously heterogeneity and non-linearity based on trade openness, modeled via a smooth transition model based on the logistic function.
+Our analysis is closer to that of \citet{haciouglu2021common}, but differs in that we employ a discontinuous threshold model, and additionally, we uniquely allow for heterogeneous thresholds.

 The baseline model we consider is the fully heterogeneous one:

 where $\textit{Investment}_{i,t}$ is the investment share of real GDP per capita for country $i$ at year $t$, $\textit{Savings}_{i,t}$ is the percentage share of current savings to GDP per capita for country $i$ at year $t$, and $\textit{Trade Openness}_{i,t}$ denotes the trade openness for country $i$ at year $t$.
 The standalone trade-openness regressor is included to avoid potential omitted variable bias.